bseverns/VidObjectifier/processing/README.md

-# Processing Noise Gremlin
+# Processing Noise Gremlin 2.0

-Welcome to the **lo-fi, all-in-one** version of VidObjectifier.
-This sketch watches your webcam and spits out a single sine wave whose pitch and volume chase the brightest blob in view.
-It's the punk little cousin of the Python analyzer and SuperCollider renderer.
+This sketch grew up a bit.
+Instead of chasing the single brightest pixel, it now uses **OpenCV** to spot moving blobs, measures a fistful of features, and gives each blob its own sine voice.
+It's still scrappy Java, but it mirrors the Python analyzer's spirit.

 ## Why this exists

-Some folks just want to crack open Processing, hit run, and get weird.
-No Python, no SuperCollider, just straight Java vibes.
-This sketch keeps it simple so you can poke at the ideas quickly.

-## How to run it
+Not everyone wants to juggle Python + SuperCollider.
+This Processing version shows the whole pipeline—detection, character stats, and sound—in one file.
+Read it like a manual for building your own noisy camera band.

+## Setup

 1. Install [Processing](https://processing.org/).
-2. In Processing, go to **Sketch → Import Library → Add Library** and install **Minim**.
+2. From the IDE choose **Sketch → Import Library → Add Library** and grab **Minim** and **OpenCV for Processing**.
-3. Drop the `VidObjectifierProcessing.pde` file into its own folder named `VidObjectifierProcessing` (Processing loves matching names).
+3. Drop `VidObjectifierProcessing.pde` into a folder named `VidObjectifierProcessing` and open it.
-4. Open the sketch and smash the **Run** button.
+4. Smash the **Run** button.
+A webcam window pops up and starts yodeling.
-5. Point a flashlight, your phone screen, or a shiny object at the camera and hear the pitch go wild.

-## What it's doing
+## What it's doing now

-- Grabs frames from your default webcam.
+- Pulls frames from your default camera.
-- Searches each frame for the brightest pixel.
-- Draws a red dot on that pixel so you can see what's driving the sound.
-- Maps horizontal position → frequency and brightness → amplitude.
-- A lone sine oscillator drones along based on those values.

-## Where to hack
+- Runs a cheap motion detector (blur + threshold + contours).
+- For each contour it computes:

-- Swap the sine wave for something gnarlier in the `Oscil` setup.
+  - azimuth/elevation/dist of the blob in frame-space,
-- Use Processing's `Movie` class instead of `Capture` to analyze prerecorded video.
+  - motion speed,
+  - a glitch score from horizontal edges,
+  - average hue, saturation, and brightness,
-- Add more oscillators and let each bright blob own a voice.
+  - edge density and a cockeyed "shape" score.
+- Each blob gets a sine oscillator.
+Azimuth maps to pitch, speed maps to volume.
+- Stats spew to the console so you can log or plot them.

+## Hacks invited

+- Swap the sine waves for wilder synths.
+- Dump the printed stats into a CSV and drive SuperCollider live.
+- Replace the contour detector with a legit DNN if you're feeling fancy.

 ## Disclaimer

-This is not high art.
-It's a teaching tool and a playground.
-If you crash it, break it, or make it scream, you're doing it right.
+This is still a teaching toy.
+Expect glitches, rough edges, and occasional screams.
+That's the point.